UPBGE/UPBGE-Docs/source/manual/logic_nodes/data/list/get_list_index.rst

 Get List Index
 ==============================

-Retrieve value at specifiend index of the list.
+Retrieve value at specified index of the list.

 Inputs
 ++++++++++++++++++++++++++++++